 10. Highlight the Back

 Remember to direct her to still arch her back to get those beautiful spine lines.
 This boudoir pose works well with curvy models because their spine won’t appear too bony.

-A good tip for long hair is to have your subject throw her head back so that her hair walls down a bit lower!
+A good tip for long hair is to have your subject throw her head back so that her hair falls down a bit lower!
 This tends to look more flattering than a head that is pulled up at a natural position.